naveenkrish13/Fyers-OAuth-Token-Retrival/ReadME.md

 ### Step 1: Create a .env file

-Create a `.env` file in the project root directory with the following variables:
+Create a `.env` file in the project root directory with the following variables or change it "smaple.env" to ".env":

 ```
 APP_ID=your_fyers_app_id